kleinbottle/swanlotus/content/blogs/expressions-equations-formulae/expressions-equations-formulae.md

 I am confident that at least one of these explanations will resonate with you, and that you will get a [eureka moment](https://nesslabs.com/eureka-moments) once the method clicks.
 It is only then that you have made some of this knowledge your own through self-effort.

 As always, there is more to the quadratic formula than has been discussed here.
-If the value of the expression under the square root, $(b^2 - 4ac)$, called the [discriminant](https://www.britannica.com/science/discriminant), helps determine the _nature_ of the roots of the quadratic equation, without actually solving the equation:
+The value of the expression under the square root, $(b^2 - 4ac)$, called the [discriminant](https://www.britannica.com/science/discriminant), helps determine the _nature_ of the roots of the quadratic equation, without actually having to solve the equation:

 a.
 If the discriminant is positive, the roots will be real and distinct;